jinkos/nucleus/README.md

 python3 submit.py your_machine_name will enable you to analyse your results or make a submission depending on how you have set the flags in the code.

+arg_config.cfg - set up a section for your own machine and tell it where to find your data files arg_config.py - decode the .cfg file and parse the command line image_wrapper.py - generates all the augmentation files metrics.py - everything to do with goddamn intersection over union (I don't understand the half of it!) nuclear_gen.py - data generator functions our_models.py - to keep track of what all the models are and what their weight files are called - trust me we'll need it submit.py - makes a submission or you can set it up to analyse the results of your model on the validation set (lots of fun graphs) unet.py - the unet model